The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Minha Casa, Minha Vida (My House, My Life) Federal public housing program established in 2009 and expanded in 2011; has pledged to construct 96,000 units in Rio.
 In August 2011, then-Housing Secretary Jorge Bittar said that Rio had an affordable housing deficit of over 220,000 units.
 Families making under R$ 1,600 per month qualify to own a Minha Casa, Minha Vida apartment in buildings mostly located in the West Zone, over 30 minutes from mass transportation and at least one to two hours from the center of the city; a study by the Federal University of Rio called this the “peripheralization” of the program.
 Milícias have taken over some completed projects, evicting residents.
 Recently constructed units face additional issues of construction quality; flooding occurred in early 2013.

-Pacification This Rio state government policy, initiated in 2008 and based on taking territory previously controlled by drug traffickers, has brought relative peace to the city—and, over time, debate regarding authoritarian and violent police practices.
-Beginning in the South Zone and moving into the North Zone (with one unit in the West Zone), favelas are selected for pre-announced raids and occupation by the Special Operations Police, or BOPE, designed to remove high-level traffickers and drug and weapon supplies.
+Pacification This Rio state government policy, initiated in 2008 and based on taking territory previously controlled by drug traffickers, brought relative peace to the city—and, over time, debate regarding authoritarian and violent police practices.
+Beginning in the South Zone and moving into the North Zone (with one unit in the West Zone), favelas were selected for pre-announced raids and occupation by the Special Operations Police, or BOPE, designed to remove high-level traffickers and drug and weapon supplies.
 Once territorially secured, favelas then receive round-the-clock, newly-trained pacification police units, meant to ensure that reduced levels of violence are maintained.
 What pacification truly means, and which communities are truly pacified, is a subject of much local and international discussion.
-As of May 2014 there were pacification units in 38 favelas, covering a population of over 500,000.
+As of February 2015 there were pacification units in 38 favelas, covering a population of over 500,000.
+Five more were planned for the Maré complex of favelas, now occupied by the army.
+A new program to bring proximity policing to the rest of the state was launched in early 2015.

 Police Part of the difficulty in delivering effective public safety is due to the fact that there are so many different police forces, long at odds with each other.
 These are the state-run forces of the enforcement-oriented Military Police (which includes the BOPE, the UPPs, the Highway Police, and the Tourist Police) and the investigative Civil Police; plus the city’s Municipal Guard and the CET, or traffic police).
 The federal government is responsible for the Forestry Police and the Federal Police, which polices national borders, and in this context, the international drug trade (Beltrame is a career member of the Federal Police).